survivejs/webpack-book/manuscript/appendices/02_configuring_hmr.md

 }
 ```

 If you refresh the browser, try to modify *app/component.js* after this change, and alter the text to something else, you should notice that the browser does not refresh at all.
 Instead, it should replace the DOM node while retaining the rest of the application as is.

+{pagebreak}

-The image below shows possible output.
+The image below shows possible output:

 ![Patched a module successfully through HMR](images/hmr.png)